Cosmopolitan Hotel and Restaurant: The Miramar is sold to the State of California

 In 1945 James H. and Nora Cardwell purchased the Bandini property.
 During the 1950s their son Frank renovated the building into an upscale tourist motel.
 The Cardwells eventually sold the property to the state of California in 1968, the same year Old Town became a state historic park.
 The State of California and concessionaire Chef and restaurant owner Joseph Melluso came to an operating agreement.
 Under the agreement the Hotel would receive necessary historical excavation, and restoration to the period of the Cosmopolitan Hotel.

 Reopening

 The Cosmopolitan reopened for business as a Hotel and Restaurant on July 21, 2010, after massive restorations to revitalize it to its 1870s grandeur.
 By August 2011 Owner Joseph Melluso had sold a majority of ownership over to Catherine Miller.
 In July 2013, the Cosmo was taken over by Old Town Family Hospitality Corp.
-Owner and President Chuck Ross, who also operates two restaurants in Old Town San Diego State Historic Park – Casa de Reyes and Barra Barra Saloon.
+Owner and President Chuck Ross.